warbe-maker/warbe-maker.github.io/_posts/2020-11-18-Common-VBA-Message-Services.markdown

 title: Common VBA Message Service
 subtitle: An alternative for the VBA MsgBox with less constraints, more options, and a better display
 date:          2020-11-17
-modified_date: 2023-06-17
+modified_date: 2023-07-13
 categories:    vba common
 ---
 An alternative to the VBA.MsgBox.
-Amongst others it has the advantages of an almost unlimited message size.
+Amongst others with the advantage of an almost unlimited message size.
 <!--more-->

 ## Preface
-The VBA.MsgBox is fine for ad-hoc messages but one has to live with its limits.
-There's hardly any way to provide appealing messages and the size is very limited.
-I've got the time and motivation to implemented an alternative without all the limits.
+The `VBA.MsgBox` is fine for ad-hoc messages but one has to live with its limits when it comes to the desire of better designed messages since formatting and message size is very very limited.
+Time and motivation resulted in an alternative without all the limits.
 The _[Common VBA Message Service README][1]_ public GitHub repo provides all information on how to install and use it.

 ## Features
 ![](../Assets/CommMsgServiceDemo.png)